kevingstewart/f5_sslo_telemetry/observability-tools/loki-graphite-grafana/README.md

     docker run -d --name grafana --restart unless-stopped -p 3000:3000 grafana/grafana
     ```

-    **Alternatively** to install all of these services in a single command, ensure that Docker-Compose is running on the observability server, copy the **docker-compose.yaml** file to that server, edit the **config-promtail.yaml** file, and then execute:
+    **Alternatively** to install all of these services in a single command, ensure that Docker-Compose is running on the observability server, copy the **docker-compose.yaml** file to that server, edit the **config-promtail.yaml** file as described above, and then execute:
     ```
     docker-compose up -d
     ```